 - 1. General Rule: As a general rule, because the University's work is higher education, University campuses are not appropriate environments for children unless they are enrolled in a program specifically designed for children and appropriately supervised by adults with the proper training and credentials.
 The University manages its campuses primarily for adults, and does not have the capacity to provide safe places for children who are not enrolled in a specific program.
-As such, parents and guardians who find it necessary to bring a Minor onto campus must adhere strictly to the following rules: - (a) No Minor may be left alone on campus at any time for any reason; the University will call the police if any child is found locked or alone in a car or wandering alone around the campus; - (b) Minors may not accompany University students to class; - (c) Personnel may not bring Minors to work unless the University has specifically designated a time and place for staff children to be present; - (d) Resident students may not "babysit" children in their rooms; in addition,
+As such, parents and guardians who find it necessary to bring a Minor onto campus must adhere strictly to the following rules: - (a) No Minor may be left alone on campus at any time for any reason; the University will call the police if any child is found locked or alone in a car or wandering alone around the campus; - (b) Minors may not accompany University students to class, unless approved in advance as part of a University sanctioned program;

-- resident students may not have guests in their rooms who are Minors. - (e) The University understands that child care emergencies happen.
-However, the University is not in a position to provide emergency child care on campus.
+- (c) Personnel may not bring Minors to work unless the University has specifically designated a time and place for staff children to be present; - (d) Resident students may not "babysit" children in their rooms; in addition, resident students may not have guests in their rooms who are Minors. - (e) The University understands that child care emergencies happen.
+However, the University does not provide emergency child care on campus.
 We advise students, faculty and staff who have child care emergencies to choose to remain at home rather than trying to bring the child to class, work or other events on campus.
 We ask supervisors and faculty members to be lenient in excusing absences that result from child care emergencies.

 If, despite this policy statement, a student brings a child to class or an employee brings a child to work, the faculty member or supervisor may act at his or her discretion in handling the immediate situation, but in all cases, should remind the student or employee of this Policy.
-In all cases involving students, the faculty member should inform the respective dean of the situation so that appropriate follow-up communications can occur in a timely way. - 2.
-Requirements Governing Presence of Minors on Campus: In order to ensure that the essential functioning of the University is not impaired and that the safety of all Minors on campus is provided for, it is necessary to establish certain requirements governing the presence of Minors on the University 's campuses.
+In all cases involving students, the faculty member should inform the respective dean of the situation so that appropriate follow-up communications can occur in a timely way.

+2. Requirements Governing Presence of Minors on Campus: In order to ensure that the essential functioning of the University is not impaired, and recognizing the occasional presence of minors on campus, it is necessary to establish certain requirements governing the presence of Minors on the University's campuses.

 These requirements are as follows: